 See the money and more at the Mint Museum Osaka

-The exterior of the Mint Museum appears more Western than Japanese.
-The building was originally erected at the beginning of the Meiji period, when Japanese society first opened up to Western ideas and design styles.
+The exterior of the Mint Museum Osaka appears more Western than Japanese.
+The building was originally erected during the Meiji period, when Japanese society first opened up to Western ideas and design styles.

-Inside, you be able to discover all about Japan's money throughout history.
-If cash from ancient to modern isn't compelling enough, wait for cherry blossom season, when the facility grounds come alive with a deluge of pink flowers.
+Inside, you can learn all about Japan's money throughout history.
+If cash from ancient to modern isn't compelling enough, wait for cherry blossom season, when the facility grounds come alive with blossoms in a wide array of shapes and shades.

 You can get to the museum by train.

-Stop at the Mint Museum while enjoying a relaxing walk through Kema Sakuranomiya Park .
+Stop at the Mint Museum Osaka while enjoying a relaxing walk through Kema Sakuranomiya Park .
 If the cherry blossoms are blooming, the museum grounds are a must-visit destination, but please note that the area is very crowded during peak blossom-viewing times.

 * The information on this page may be subject to change due to COVID-19.